Twisted traces and quantization of moduli stacks of 3d $\mathcal{N}=4$ Chern-Simons-matter theories: Examples

 \subsection{Non-Abelian three-node bad quiver}

 Another non-Abelian example with unequal ranks is

 The central node violates Hypothesis \ref{hyp:goodQ}.
 Nevertheless, isolating the central node would give a $U(2)$ gauge theory with two hypermultiplets; this belongs to the class of `bad' theories redeemed in \cite{Yaakov:2013fza}.
-It is thus possible to study moduli spaces of vacua and sphere partition functions of \eqref{eq:ex3node121}, as long as the FI parameter is non-vanishing.
+It is thus possible to study moduli spaces of vacua and sphere partition functions of \eqref{eq:ex3node121}, provided the FI parameter is non-vanishing.

 The partition function of \eqref{eq:ex3node121} is

 For generic parameters, the integral can be evaluated explicitly:

 The proof of this equality is a direct computation, crucially using $\zeta \ne 0$, and is deferred to \S\ref{app:121}.
 Expanding the denominator in power series casts \eqref{eq:Z3node121b} in the form of a trace, compatible with Conjecture \ref{myconj1}.
 In fact, using $\sh \left(\zeta \right)^2 = \ch \left( \zeta + \frac{\ii}{2} \right)\ch \left( \zeta - \frac{\ii}{2} \right)$, \eqref{eq:Z3node121b} equals